magiuli/IntroductionToRobotics/README.md

   - 1 x shift Register 74HC595
   - 3 x button
   - 8 x 220 Ω resistor (one for each segment)
+  - 3 x blue LED
+  - 3 X 2000 Ω resistor (one for each blue LED)
   - many wires
   - 1 x USB A to B cable